twagar11/ansible-labs/modules/Module-File.md

 $ ansible <Host-Group> -m file -a "src=<FULL-PATH> dest=<Host-FULL-PATH>"
 ```

-## Step 2 - Copy a file
+## Step 2 — Copy a file

-run the following command to create a file on `C&C`
+Run the following command to create a file on `C&C`

 ```bash
 $ cd ~